ldrobnik/drobnik.writing/src/data/blognotes/the-exotic-familiar.md

 ## A roomful of feelings

 I moved to Poznań for university.
-Nostalgic for the smaller, cosier Kalisz where I attended secondary school, I needed years to feel at ease in this larger, louder, more hostile city.
+Nostalgic for the smaller, cosier Kalisz where I attended secondary school, I needed years to feel at ease in this larger, louder, seemingly more hostile city.

 In time, I grew to enjoy the city’s qualities I at first found overwhelming.
-The vast spaces, broad roads, tram wires stretching above your head, monumental buildings, seas of blocks of flats.
+The vast spaces, broad roads, tram wires stretching above my head, monumental buildings, seas of blocks of flats.

 The city watched me clumsily find my way around adult life: make and lose friends, find love in all the wrong places, try to figure out what I’m made of, what I’m really about.

 I remember a moment when I felt in Poznań completely at home.
 I was walking the uneven pavement of Chwaliszewo Street where I lived, headed for a night out in my favourite pub Dragon.
-Poznań around me fitted me like a glove.
+And Poznań around me fitted me like a glove.
 It was a both warm and suffocating feeling.
 One that made me realise I wanted something different, something more.

 [<img src="vostok-cover.jpg" alt="A book cover: Vostok by Łukasz Drobnik.
 Rows of pink triangles against white background.
 In the top part, the title and author’s name in a black, geometric font">](https://www.vraeydamedia.ca/shop/x55ht1b0h70i3bwv9qismih2f6b5nk)
 <sup>VOSTOK is available as paperback, hardcover, and e-book</sup>